 Before the saguaro has made the trip to your home, decide where you'd like it to be planted.
 It's important to be certain of the location as you can't change your mind after it's in the ground.

-This transplant required a digging a hole that was about four feet deep, and the owners decided they would like it placed in front of their house.
+This transplant required a digging a hole that was about 4 feet deep, and the owners decided to place it in front of their house.

 04 of 10

 Angling the saguaro cactus in the right position into the hole is very tricky.
 This maneuver took the majority of the time during the planting project.

 You'll notice that the saguaro cactus, for all its size and weight, has a very shallow root structure—this makes it much easier for transplanting.Continue to 5 of 10 below.